 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Except in the rare cases caused by mutations in the UBA1 gene, SMA is inherited in an autosomal recessive manner, meaning that the affected individual has two mutated genes, often inheriting one from each parent.
-Those who carry only one mutated gene are carriers of the disease without having any symptoms.
-Autosomal recessive diseases may affect more than one person in the same generation (siblings or cousins).
+Except in rare cases, SMA is inherited in an autosomal recessive manner, meaning that the affected individual has two mutated genes, often inheriting one from each parent.
+Those who carry only one mutated gene are carriers of the disease who will not have any symptoms.

-A blood test is available to look for deletions or mutations of the SMN1 gene.
-This test identifies at least 95 percent of SMA Types I, II, and III and may also reveal if a person is a carrier of a defective gene that could be passed on to children.
-If the SMN1 gene is not found to be abnormal or the individual's history and examination are not typical of SMA, other diagnostic tests may include electromyography (which records the electrical activity of the muscles during contraction and at rest), nerve conduction velocity studies (which measure the nerve’s ability to send an electrical signal), muscle biopsy (used to diagnose many neuromuscular disorders), and other blood tests.
+Diagnosing SMA.
+A blood test is available to look for mutations or deletions of the SMN1 gene.
+This test identifies at least 95 percent of SMA Types I, II, and III, and also may reveal if a person is a carrier.
+If the SMN1 gene is not found to be problematic or the individual's history and examination are not typical of SMA, other diagnostic tests may include:

 Physical therapy, occupational therapy, and rehabilitation may help to improve posture, prevent joint immobility, and slow muscle weakness and atrophy.
 Stretching and strengthening exercises may help reduce contractures, increase range of motion, and keeps circulation flowing.
 Some individuals require additional therapy for speech and swallowing difficulties.
 Assistive devices such as supports or braces, orthotics, speech synthesizers, and wheelchairs may be helpful to improve functional independence.